Wanko Workers' Comp Lawyers logo

 The aim of workers’ compensation benefits in the immediate aftermath of a work injury is to provide medical benefits and temporary total disability benefits, including lost wages, to covered employees who are injured on the job.

-In most cases, temporary total disability benefits are available after 7 days for work injuries lasting longer than two weeks.
+In most cases, permanent total disability settlement benefits are available after 7 days for work injuries lasting longer than two weeks.
 However, other benefits are meant to compensate injured employees for the long-term consequences of injury, including supplemental income benefits and permanent disability benefits.

 Such benefits are determined through a complex process and are often challenged by workers’ compensation insurers and their attorneys, all of whom are focused on reducing the cost of a claim.
 Consulting a workers compensation lawyer in New Orleans, Covington or Raceland early in the process is the best thing you can do to protect your rights and the financial well-being of you and your family.